Prince Street (TV series)

-Prince Street was an American cop drama that aired only two episodes in March 1997 on NBC before being cancelled.
+Prince Street is an American police drama television series that aired only two episodes in March 1997 on NBC before being cancelled.

 The show premiered on a Thursday night, March 6, at 10pm ET (the time slot usually held at that time by ER) and was going to air on Wednesday nights at 10pm ET in place of the NBC drama Law & Order for a few weeks in March and April.

-However, after the ratings for the show's second episode showed a very low audience, the show was quickly cancelled.
+However, after the ratings for the show's second episode showed a very low audience, it was quickly cancelled.
 Law & Order returned to its regular Wednesday night time slot three weeks later.

 Premise

-Based on the exploits of a real police unit in New York City formed in 1971 and operated secretly for twenty years.
-It was headquartered behind a print shop on Prince Street.
-These NYPD officers did not carry any badges, did not wear uniforms and constantly worked in disguise in order to break up some of the roughest criminal organizations in the city.
+Based on the exploits of a real police unit in New York City formed in 1971 and operated secretly for twenty years, it was headquartered behind a print shop on Prince Street.
+These NYPD officers did not carry any badges, did not wear uniforms, and constantly worked in disguise in order to break up some of the roughest criminal organizations in the city.